-When we arrived, I realised I had forgotten to complete the Immigration form.
+When we arrived, I realized I had forgotten to complete the Immigration form.
 So I had to pull over the car and sort things out with the lovely customs lady.
 She was so sweet.
-Two times I’ve come into UK and both times the Customs and Immigration star have been amazing.
+Two times I’ve come into the UK and both times the Customs and Immigration star have been amazing.
 I have heard horror stories, but I have had nothing but lovely service so far.

-Next I found myself suddenly driving on the left hand side of the road.
-Now this felt so strange.
+Next, I found myself suddenly driving on the left-hand side of the road.
+Now, this felt so strange.
 I really had to think.
 As an Australian, I thought this would be something that came naturally to me, but it didn’t.
 I had to consciously think the whole time.

-It was wet, cold and stormy, and we pulled over into a shopping centre car park.
-We had been in our clothes two days and so we had a quick change back into winter wear.
+It was wet, cold and stormy, and we pulled over into a shopping center car park.
+We had been in our clothes for two days and so we had a quick change back into winter wear.
 I did not expect this at all.
 We repacked what we needed into 2 smaller bags, and sorted out the rest of the car.
 I am glad I stopped.
 I felt like I had to get a grip of driving on the left side of the road again.

 The bulk of our luggage we dropped off to our final Newcastle destination, and then drove around to the Travelodge Newcastle Central and dropped off our smaller bags.

 We then made a surprise visit to the car yard to sort out returning the car for trade in.
-They had not been replying to my emails with any solid answers, so we had decided to come a day early to ensure we could finalise the matter.
-If not, we would have to organise an alternative that may involve keeping the car.
+They had not been replying to my emails with any solid answers, so we had decided to come a day early to ensure we could finalize the matter.
+If not, we would have to organize an alternative that may involve keeping the car.
 We needed a decision from them.

 With that sorted (and at a very disappointing and low price), we then drove back to Travelodge Newcastle Central.

-The management were delightful, and I had a box of car gear (including the jumper battery leads I had used the night before) to give away.
+The management was delightful, and I had a box of car gear (including the jumper battery leads I had used the night before) to give away.
 So I was pleased they could use them.
 We had our car in the car park under the building for a few GBP a night, and this was the end of a chapter.

 Once upstairs in our room, I was just so relieved to be here.
 It was a really spacious room with a view down the side street looking out to the river and out across to Sage Gateshead.